 - When did you start blogging?
 Why?

 I started my little blog in June this year, as part of my mental health recovery.
 I have always thought it was important to talk about our mental health.
-I had LOVED reading others’ blogs, especially those about mental health.
+I had loved reading others’ blogs, especially those about mental health.
 But I had struggled to find many which I could relate to.
+So I decided to make my own.

 2. Is there anything you would like to work on, either about yourself or on your blog?

-In terms of my blog, I guess I would like to work on the standard things… increasing traffic, getting more involved in the blogging community, gain some more followers, post more regularly… I’m still starting out, I don’t expect this to be a big success or anything, I’m doing this for me and if some people can identify with the posts that I made, then that’s amazing.
+In terms of my blog, I guess I would like to work on the standard things… increasing traffic, getting more involved in the blogging community, gain some more followers, post more regularly… I’m still starting out, I don’t expect this to be a big success or anything.
+I’m doing this for me and if some people can identify with the posts that I made, then that’s a bonus.
 I love to do anything to make everyone’s experiences easier.

 In terms of myself, I’m always working on myself.
 I have tried for so many years to be who other people have wanted me to be.
 Now, I’m working on being myself and those who don’t mind will stick around.
 I’m working on self-care, communicating my feelings, trying to not get overwhelmed, taking my meds and keeping myself “stable”.